Find Affordable College Courses

 Top 10 Best Allied Health & Medical Assisting Services Schools

 Our analysis found Mercy College of Health Sciences to be the best school for allied health and medical assisting services students who want to pursue a degree in Iowa.
-Located in the midsize city of Des Moines, Mercy College of Health Sciences is a private not-for-profit college with a fairly small student population.
+Located in the medium-sized city of Des Moines, Mercy College of Health Sciences is a private not-for-profit college with a small student population.

 While working on their degree, medical assisting majors at DMACC accumulate an average of around $15,065 in student debt.